SYMPTOMS & SIGNS OF GASTROINTESTINAL DISEASE

 ESSENTIALS OF DIAGNOSIS

 Dyspepsia refers to acute, chronic, or recurrent pain or discomfort centered in the upper abdomen.
-An international committee of clinical investigators (Rome III Committee) has defined dyspepsia as epigastric pain or burning, early satiety, or postprandial fullness.
+A 2017 American College of Gastroenterology guideline has further defined clinically relevant dyspepsia as predominant epigastric pain for at least 1 month.
+The epigastric pain may be associated with other symptoms of heartburn, nausea, fullness, or vomiting.
 Heartburn (retrosternal burning) should be distinguished from dyspepsia.
 When heartburn is the dominant complaint, gastroesophageal reflux is nearly always present.
-Dyspepsia occurs in 15% of the adult population and accounts for 3% of general medical office visits.
+Dyspepsia occurs in 7% of the adult population and accounts for 3% of general medical office visits.

 A. Food or Drug Intolerance